thirumurthis/Learnings/about/app.md

    - Postgres Database on free tier support only 10,000 rows, which is sufficient for my use case.

 ** About the app **

-Now lets look at the application that I built.
-This application will take the stock symbol, number of stock and average price of the stock invested.
+Now lets look at the application, the backend will provide set of REST end-point API's which takes stock symbols, number of stocks invested and average price of the stock invested in JSON format and computes below against the latest stock price.
+   - Profit or Loss for the Stock symbol
+   - Total invested amount, today's gain, etc. (refer the snapshot at the bottom)

-The backend Spring Boot APP uses Java Yahoo Finance API, to compute lasted price of the Stock.
-Since I am using for personal purpose, I don't worry about real time update on stock price.
+The backend Spring Boot app uses Java Yahoo Finance API to compute the above out put.
+This app is used for personal use, there is no concerns for me to worry about real time price update of each stock.

 **Thinking of design **

-  - Being a personal use application, I wanted the application to be secure, so the decision there is Spring Security and JWT tokens.
+ - Though this is application is for personal use, I wanted it to be secure, the choice her ewas to use `Spring Security` and `JWT`.
+ - Next I wanted an free Cloud platform to host the application that is where `Heroku` came into picture with little search.
-  - Since the application is hosted in public domain, I also don't want my personal details if input to be available to public.
-This is where simple Sign Up end-point with User Name and Password originated.
+- Hosting and displaying the personal finance information publicly is a hard hitter, I had to think about this a lot.
+This is where `Sign Up` end-point came into play which requires User Name and Password to register to access the application.
-  - Next, I don't want the user or myself to use Password for every transaction, the next idea was to provide a Random generated API key as a response of `SignUp` process.
-This is the first end-point to the application, where the user name, encoded password and API Key are stored in database.
+- Next, to access the application I don't want myself or user to supply the password for every transaction, this gave the idea of generating API key a unique and randomly generated key which will be the response of Sign Up` process.
+The user name, password and API key are stored in the Postgres database.
-  - Now, what if user or myself forget the API key, for that I expose another end-point which will provide the API key.
-This is a POST end-point which require user name and password in request body.
+- What if user or myself forget the API key, in order to fetch the API Key exposed another end-point which requires user name and password to fetch the API key.
+- The next part is to generate JWT token which expires every hour, for this another end-point is exposed which requires API key and user name.
+- Finally in order to Add, Delete, Update stocks using the API end-point the JWT Bearer token should be passed in Authorization header.

-     - This app right now doesn't have forget password.
-This is another idea, yet to be built where I can have send a link and request user to provide a new password.
+-  This app right now doesn't have most of the features like forget password,etc.

 ** Few of the end-points at high level:**